ekspla/Pitot_GPS_Sensor_Logger/README.md

 `d6f_ph.py` [8](https://github.com/ekspla/D6F-PH)

-Similar sensors such as MS5525 (TE Connectivity) and SDP810 (Sensirion) may be used with their drivers.
+Similar sensors such as MS5525 (TE Connectivity) and SDP810 (Sensirion) may be used with their appropriate drivers.

 - GPS receiver: